Skip to content

 Using handlebar templates in blocks

 Handlebar templates are used in the list, searchList and the template blocks.
 The templates may contain various directives, some are provided by handlebars by default and some are specific to EntryScape blocks.
-Below we explain both how to use handlebars templates in general as well as those specific directives.
+Below we explain both how to use handlebars templates in general and those specific directives.

 Note that parameters are in general given to handlebars directives explicitly as key="value".
 However, for some of the directives (like ifprop, prop and eachprop) there is a special first parameter which is given without the key, when such a parameter is listed in a table it is indicated with a -.